 Cannabis tax regulations have two special rules.
 First: cannabis companies can deduct the cost of goods sold on their tax return.
 Second: cannabis companies cannot deduct any sales and marketing expenses.
 Ouch.

 What this means is that many traditional expenses can’t be claimed as decreed by tax law section 280E.
 Know the ins and outs of the payroll tax, executive compensation, and healthcare benefits you’ll be accountable for as a business owner in the California cannabis industry.
 The best way to do that is to consult with a tax professional in your community.

 5. What do you need to do to be compliant?

 This is a big question – and pretty broad at that.
 If you’ve made it this far, this step is the most crucial.
 Knowing what forms you need to fill out, what licenses you need, and how to best account for your expenses is what will make or break your business in the long run.
-California Cannabis CPA will be releasing more guides and checklists in the coming weeks to help you keep track of everything, but know that compliance varies by district, county, and between the federal and state levels.
+Check out GreenGrowth CPA’s resources regarding cannabis compliance.
 If you’re going to have locations in different parts of California, do the research for each area you’re operating in.
 When in doubt – pay your taxes!